alphagov/govuk-developer-docs/source/manual/setting-up-new-rails-app.html.md

 Use the `with_migrations` option if your Rails app has a database.

-### Add Rails app to GOV.UK Docker
+### Add your Rails app to GOV.UK Docker

-Add the Rails app to GOV.UK Docker so the Rails app can be run locally.
-See this [example GOV.UK Docker pull request](https://github.com/alphagov/govuk-docker/pull/465) for more information.
+Add your Rails app to GOV.UK Docker so you can run the app locally.
+See an [example GOV.UK Docker pull request](https://github.com/alphagov/govuk-docker/pull/465).